1108-Agraan-Kimberly/CS-219-p2/README.md

+# Kimberly Agraan CS219 Project2
-# How to run code
+## How to Use
+Compile using ./gcc main.c -o main

-To compile use ./gcc main
+To run the code use ./main

+## More Machine Operations